alexios-voulimeneas/alexios-voulimeneas.github.io/index.md

 ## [](#header-2)News

-**Our position (white) paper "Orbital Shield: Rethinking Satellite Security in the Commercial Off-the-Shelf Era" was accepted at Security for Space Systems (3S)**
+**Our position (white) paper "Orbital Shield: Rethinking Satellite Security in the Commercial Off-the-Shelf Era" was accepted at the IEEE Conference on Security for Space Systems (3S) 2024**

 **Looking for motivated PhD students to work on Systems and Security related research topics.**